Chip Gaines Shares The Touching Story Of His Christmas Gift-Giving Idea That Had Joanna Upset – At First

 For more about what’s going on in Chip and Joanna Gaines’ lives, check out the winter issue of Magnolia Journal.

-[Featured Image by Joanna Gaines/Instagram]
+[Featured Image by Jared C. Tilton/Getty Images]